 The aliases of the recipients begin with one of the following combinations of lowercase characters followed by numbers or combination of numbers and letter "a" to "c":

 For example, the alias is sa000c1 or s123456.

 You create an email address policy and apply the policy to the recipients.

 In this scenario, the email address policy does not generate the email addresses of the recipients correctly.
 For example, the secondary email address of the recipients is not generated.

 This issue occurs because these aliases match a special pattern.
 Therefore, they are recognized as randomized proxy names incorrectly.

 To resolve this issue, install one of the following updates in your environment:

 2661854 Description of Update Rollup 2 for Exchange Server 2010 Service Pack 2

-After you install the cumulative update, to have us enable this update for you, go to the "Fix it for me" section.
+After you install the update, to have us enable the update for you, go to the "Fix it for me" section.
 If you prefer to enable this update yourself, go to the "Let me fix it myself" section.

 Fix it for me